Preparing for a Newborn at Home

 When the baby was still inside you, it was easy to carry her for 24 hours a day.
 Outside the womb?
 Not so much.
 One way to help you carry your baby for more time once she is born is by getting a wear-the-baby.
 (That is what we call ours).
 A baby carrier is perfect for carrying your baby while still having arms free to clean, eat, or help out your toddler.
 We got this one from Amazon and I loved it, which is why we will be using it again for Little Badger.

 Sometimes you just can’t hold your baby.
 Like while you are cooking, showering, or going up a ladder.
 There are only two good solutions I have found for this: a bouncy seat/bouncer and a swing.
-They don’t have the bouncer we got on Amazon right now but I’ll link to two comparable ones.
+One thing to watch out for with a swing is the weight limit (in case you have a chubby baby).
+Also, try and get a swing that is able to go in two directions.
+My first baby liked swinging sideways, but my second one only liked swinging forwards and backwards.

 For Nursing Newborns